HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_prereq_software/prereq_db/sql2005_inst.md

     3. In the Database Engine Configuration, select **Mixed Mode (SQL Server Authentication and Windows authentication)**.

-        !!! important
+        **Important:**

         Mixed Mode authentication allows either a Windows user or an SQL Server user to log in to the SQL Server.
 However, HCL Portal requires the user to be an SQL Server user.

 3. Complete the installation.
 Use the SQL Server documentation as a guide.